 Piedmont Bronze Standard 6650 HMO -- Pcp office visit copay of $45, and same copay on outpatient mental and behavioral health treatment.
 Deductible is $6,650 with 50% coinsurance. $35 copay on generic drugs with deductible and coinsurance applying to all other drugs.

-More than 400,000 consumers enrolled in plans for 2016, which was an increase of about 9.5% from the previous year.
+More than 400,000 consumers previously enrolled in plans, which was an increase of about 9.5% from the previous year.
 This number exceeded expectations, and may help keep premiums low in future years.
 The higher the enrollment (especially young healthy persons), the more competitive rates become.
-The predicted enrollment was expected to be between 320,000 and 380,000 persons, and 2017 and 2018 total in-force plans are expected to increase.
+The predicted enrollment was expected to be between 320,000 and 380,000 persons, and 2019 total in-force plans are expected to increase.
+However, if 12-month short-term plan rates remain competitive, with guaranteed-renewal included,

 Policies That Are No Longer Available

 We have also listed (below) some of the most affordable medical plans in the state prior to the creation of the Marketplace.
 They were underwritten plans, meaning you were required to answer medical questions related to your health to qualify.
-If they are currently considered "grandfathered," then you were able to keep these non-compliant policies until 2017, unless notified that these plans have been discontinued.
+If they were currently considered "grandfathered," then you were able to keep these non-compliant policies until two years ago, unless notified that these plans had been discontinued.
 New Marketplace policies have replaced all of the plans listed below.
 Although prices are higher, federal subsidies help lower premiums and benefits are much richer.

-If you purchased these policies before 2014, and you were being treated for an existing condition, often you were not denied coverage.
+If you previously purchased these policies, and you were being treated for an existing condition, often you were not denied coverage.
 Actually, most persons that applied for a policy were accepted.
 Prior to the Affordable Care Act legislation, policy surcharges and waiting periods were also allowed, and specific applicants for coverage could be denied.

 Anthem's CoreShare plan provided office visit coverage for your primary physicians and specialists.
 After you had met the deductible, the plan paid 50% of the cost.
 However, until the deductible was met, your network providers adjusted your portion of the out-of-pocket-cost down, due to Anthem's contractual agreements.